CrossRealms/Splunk-Cyences-App-for-Splunk/docs/release_notes/old_release_notes.md

         ![alt](https://github.com/VatsalJagani/Splunk-Cyences-App-for-Splunk/blob/CY-283-cyences-doc-migration/docs/assets/splunk_admin_checks_search_head.png?raw=true)

-    *   From Cyences’ navigation bar, go to **Settings > Splunk Admin Checks** to view all of the Splunk Admin Checks dashboards.
+    *   From Cyences' navigation bar, go to **Settings > Splunk Admin Checks** to view all of the Splunk Admin Checks dashboards.

 * ### Enhancements:

-    * Splunk Admin – Missing Data in Indexes Alert
+    * Splunk Admin - Missing Data in Indexes Alert
         * Provided a way to configure incoming data intervals for each index through a lookup.
         * View the **Finetune Splunk Admin Related Alerts** section for more details.

-    * Fake Windows Process Alert – Reduce False Positives
+    * Fake Windows Process Alert - Reduce False Positives
         * Added a lookup to exclude the false positives based on the file hashes.

     * Common Ransomware File Extensions Alert